TL;DR

 Not all Promoters are equal.
 A one-time buyer who scores a 9 on an NPS survey doesn't have the same advocacy potential as a repeat customer or power user who actively engages with your brand.

-• Casual Fans: Customers who enjoy your product but don’t engage consistently or haven’t built a deep connection with your brand.
+To refine your referral strategy, segment Promoters into high-value advocates (repeat buyers, long-term subscribers, decision-makers in B2B, or high-engagement users in SaaS) and casual fans (customers who enjoy your product but don't engage consistently or haven't built a deep connection with your brand).

 For instance, Sephora discovered that repeat buyers who interacted with their loyalty program at least three times were 60% more likely to refer friends than one-time purchasers.
 By targeting their most engaged Promoters instead of treating all satisfied customers the same, they drove a significant increase in referral sign-ups.